herrera-ignacio/cybersecurity-handbook/certs/security+/5/README.md

 1. Preparation
 2. Detection & Analysis
-3. Containment, Eradication & Recovery (go back to 2 if needed)
+3. Containment, Erradication & Recovery (go back to 2 if needed)
 4. Post Incident Activity (go back to 1)

 ### Incident Response Plan (IRP)

 Documentation of a predetermined set of instructions or procedures to detect, respond to, and limit consequences of a malicious attack against an organization's information system(s).

-NIST _Computer Security Incident Handling Huide (SP 800-61)_ provides guidance on exact elements to include:
+NIST _Computer Security Incident Handling Guide (SP 800-61)_ provides guidance on exact elements to include:

 * Mission, strategies, and goals of incident response.
 * Senior management aproval.